daiser/pyflow/README.md

 I used Python 3.11.
 3.10 must be fine.

-There is implementations for same idea for other languages:
+There are implementations of same idea for other languages:
 - Go: [GoFlow](https://github.com/daiser/goflow)

 ## What is Flow?